 30-day money-back guarantee.
 Email us, no forms, no survey.
 You keep the files.
 We'd rather refund someone cleanly than argue.

-I don't consult individually.
-I don't do site visits or calls.
+We don't take calls.
+We don't do site visits.
+We don't run a coaching programme.
 The playbook is the work.

 The only question is what shape your restaurant is in at the end of them.